Return To Campus Plan

 Bring stories to life on our stage.

-Lipscomb University's Department of Theatre is a student-centered professional training program committed to preparing students for a career in the arts through liberal arts education, rigorous training, interdisciplinary collaboration, and faith-focused community as an effective means to prepare students for future success.
-On our stages, you will join the next generation of artists who are cultivating the discipline and passion it takes to impact communities and make a difference in many lives around the world.
-Discover how your talent and training will come together here in a way that will guide you into a meaningful and influential artistic life.
+Lipscomb University's Department of Theatre is a student-centered professional training program committed to preparing students for a career in the arts through liberal arts education, rigorous training, interdisciplinary collaboration, and faith-focused community.
+On our stages, you will join the next generation of artists cultivating the discipline and passion it takes to impact communities and make a difference in lives around the world.
+Discover how your talent and training can come together here in a way that will guide you into a meaningful and influential artistic life.

 By learning from theatre faculty who are also trained professionals, you will become prepared for a number of successful careers in the industry.
-Collaborate with local theatre companies in Nashville’s vibrant and growing art scene.
-Experiment with techniques and artistic endeavors that transform you as an artist as well as your audience.
-We believe that with a well-rounded, holistic education, developed artistry and grit, you will thrive in an arts career and enrich the world by bringing to light complex truths, global and local issues, and diverse viewpoints.
+Collaborate with local professional theatre companies in Nashville’s vibrant and growing art scene.
+Experiment with techniques and artistic endeavors that will transform you as an artist.
+We believe that with a well-rounded, holistic education and a dash of grit, you will thrive in an arts career and enrich the world by bringing to light complex truths, global and local issues, and diverse viewpoints.

 Live out your potential as a theatre artist who brings stories to life.
-Learn more about our program offerings at the buttons below and apply today!
+Learn more about our program offerings at the button below and apply today!

-Every year, our department collaborates with local professional theatre companies, including the Nashville Repertory Theatre, Nashville Shakespeare Festival, Blackbird Theater Company, and more.
+Our department collaborates with local professional theatre companies often, including the Nashville Repertory Theatre, Nashville Shakespeare Festival, Studio Tenn, Blackbird Theater Company, and more.
 These collaborations are integral to our identity and fundamental to our training.
 Students have the unique opportunity to work alongside professionals, either onstage or behind the scenes, as part of their undergraduate experience.
 These collaborations offer real-time professional experiences and the chance to connect with people working in the industry right now.